What would you like to major in?

 You can schedule an appointment with our Student Services unit to help you find an undergraduate major, minor or concentration to fit your anticipated career path.

 To learn more about our programs, visit our Why Choose Us? page.

 - The Elementary Teacher Education (ETE) program prepares elementary, middle school, and special education teachers to meet the challenges of educating today’s diverse student population.
-ETE students are eligible for teacher certification in elementary education and in an area of concentration in one of the following six areas: English as a second language, middle school English, middle school mathematics, middle school science, middle school social studies, and special education.
+ETE students are eligible for teacher certification in elementary education and in an area of concentration in one of the following five areas: English as a second language, middle school English, middle school mathematics, middle school science and special education.

 - Educational Studies – students learn about the field of education, including American education, human development, special education and cultural diversity.